Axel-ex/Spiderbot/README.md

 2. **gait_task:**
    * The "brain" of the robot.
 It receives high-level commands from the `net_task`.
    * Uses a `GaitEngine` state machine to translate simple commands into a sequence of precise leg movements.
-   * Calculates the target Cartesian coordinates (X, Y, Z) for each leg's endpoint.
-   * Sends this position data to the `servo_task`.
+   * Sends the expected position data of the legs to the `servo_task` following a sequence of prerecorded gaits.
 3. **servo_task:**
    * Directly interfaces with the hardware.
    * Receives target coordinates and movement speeds from the `gait_task`.